-- 1. Your FSA - 2.
+- 1. Your FSA ID and password - 2.
 Your SSN - 3.
 Parents' SSN if you are a dependent student - 4.
 Your driver's license number (if you have one) - 5.
 Your Alien Registration Number if you are not a US citizen - 6.
 Your W-2 forms and any other records of money earned - 7.
 Your Federal Income Tax Return1 - 8.
 Your parents Federal Income Tax Return if you are a dependent student1 - 9.
-Untaxed income records, such as social security benefits, welfare, child support received, etc. - 10.
-Bank statements - 11.
+Records of your untaxed income and assets - 10.
 Stanly Community College school code: 011194

-The IRS Data Retrieval Tool allows students and parents to access the IRS tax return information needed to complete the Free Application for Federal Student Aid (FAFSA).
-Students and parents may transfer the data directly into their FAFSA.
+Included in the FAFSA application is the IRS Data Retrieval Tool which allows students and parents to access IRS tax return information.
+Students and parents may transfer their data directly into the FAFSA.